-Wayanad is a district in the north east of Kerala and consists of Mananthavady, Sulthanbathery and Vythiri taluks.
+Travel experiences in Wayanad is special.
 It is a picturesque plateau at a height of 700 to 2100 metres and consists of three talukas.
 It is at Kerala’s borders with Karnataka and Tamil Nadu states.
 Agriculture is the main occupation of the people with production of cash crops like coffee, pepper, cardamom, tea and spices.

 As our car climbed up towards Kalpetta, the outside temperature gradually came down.
 Along the way, we passed a number of tea plantations.
 We could see a mountain stream for part of the route.

 Ancient Jain Temple Ruins at Punchavayal

-Some 19 km from Kalpetta, at Punchavayal, is an ancient Jain temple.
+About 19 km from Kalpetta, at Punchavayal, is an ancient Jain temple.
 The construction has used huge granite blocks.
 There are many carvings on the stone pillars.
 The temple dates back to fourteenth century.

 The temple has been built according to the architectural style of the Jains.
 Many portions were destroyed during Tipu Sultan’s invasion.
 The temple is in ruins now because of long years of neglect and is in need of urgent repairs.

 Facing the temple was a field full of areca nut trees.
 Areca nuts are chewed with betel leaves for their effect as a mild stimulant.
 It is also used in the preparation of certain ayurvedic medicines.

 Banasura Sagar is India’s largest earthen dam.
 It is at an altitude of 3,200 feet and a short drive from Kalpetta (21 km).
 The dam is in a scenic spot.
 On one side of the dam is the beautiful reservoir and on the other side are the misty hills of Wayanad.